replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2024-01-02-0}
 * Fixes an issue where the 'minimum-node-count' parameter for Rook storage would require port 31880 to be opened between the node joining the cluster and a primary node.
-* A preflight was added to Kubernetes 1.29.x+ to prevent installing Kots versions prior to 1.96.2.
+* Adds a preflight to Kubernetes 1.29.x+ to prevent installing KOTS versions prior to 1.96.2 due to version incompatibilities.

 ## v2023.12.14-0